cheeseong995/Coursera-Data-Science-M3-Assignment/Codebook.md

 ----------------

 The tidy data contains 180 rows and 68 columns.
-Each row has averaged variables for each 30 subjects and each activity
+Each row has averaged variables for each 30 subjects and each activities

 Variables kept
 --------------